urbanekpj/edumeet/docs/SCALING_AND_HARDWARE.md

 ### Bandwidth:
-* Configurable: maxIncomingBitrate per participant in server config
+* Configurable: maxIncomingBitrate per participant in management-server
 * Low video bandwidth is around 160Kbps (240p-vp8)
 * Typical acceptable good video bandwidth is around (800-1000)Kbps (720p)
-* Possibility to activate Simulcast / SVC to provide different clients with different bandwidths

 ## Scaling
 You can setup more than 1 server with same configuration and load balance with [HAproxy.md](HAproxy.md) This will scale linearly.